 The SST map for September shows cooler than average SSTs extending along the equator in the central and eastern tropical Pacific Ocean, and into the tropics south of the equator in the east of the basin.
 Warmer than average SSTs were evident in the far western equatorial Pacific and in the Tasman Sea.

 The September values of the three key NINO indices were: NINO3 −0.8 °C, NINO3.4 −0.7 °C, and NINO4 −0.3 °C.

-The sea surface temperature (SST) map for the tropical Pacific Ocean for the week ending 11 October show cool anomalies extending across the tropical Pacific, covering areas east of 160°E and to the south of the equator in the eastern Pacific.
-Cool SST anomalies have again strengthened compared to last fortnight.
-Warm anomalies remain in the Maritime Continent and waters close to much of northern and eastern Australia.
+The sea surface temperature (SST) map for the tropical Pacific Ocean for the week ending 25 October show cool anomalies extending across the tropical Pacific, covering areas east of 160°E and to the south of the equator in the eastern Pacific.
+Cool SST anomalies have strengthened further in parts of the equatorial central Pacific compared to last fortnight.
+Warm anomalies remain in the Maritime Continent and waters close to much of northern, eastern, and south-western Australia.

 Persistent NINO3 or NINO3.4 values warmer than +0.8 °C are typical of El Niño, while persistent values cooler than −0.8 °C typically indicate La Niña.

 The 30-day Southern Oscillation Index (SOI) for the 30 days ending 25 October was +5.4.
 The recent dip of the SOI into neutral territory is anticipated to be temporary, and is likely associated with the passage of the Madden-Julian Oscillation (MJO) through the Maritime Continent.
 The 90-day SOI value was +7.4.